 3411.
 Dietetic Counseling Strategies (4).
-Prerequisites: NSGD majors only, C or better in NS 3310.
+Prerequisites: NSCD majors only, C or better in NS 3310.
 Application of interviewing, counseling, and educational techniques in dietetics, including individual and group methods.
 S.

 4000.
 Individual Study (V1-6).
 May be repeated for up to 6 hours credit.

 4130.
 Field Work in Food and Nutrition (1).
-Prerequisite: C or better in NS 1410 or 2420.
+Prerequisite: C or better in NS 1410, and NS 3340.
 Corequisite: NS 4330.
 Preplanned experiences with evaluation of student performance in hospitals, community health centers, clinics, and volume feeding establishments.
-May be repeated once for credit.
 F, S.

 4220.
 Medical Terminology (2).
-Prerequisite: Junior Standing.
+Prerequisite: Junior Standing; NSCD, NSCI, and NTRN majors only.
 Terminology in describing normal anatomical, physiological, and psychological conditions and those related to disease and its treatment.
 For students entering dietetic and allied health professions.
-S (online only).
+F, S, SS (online only).

 4320.
 Nutritional Biochemistry (3).
 Prerequisites: C or better in ZOOL 2403 or 2404, NS 3402, and CHEM 3310.
 For NSCD and NTRN majors only.
 Concepts of normal nutrition in relation to the chemistry and physiology of the human body.

 4340.
 Medical Nutritional Therapy I (3).
-Prerequisites: C or higher in ZOOL 2403 or 2404; NS 3310 and NS 3302, NS 3402, or CHEM 3310.
+Prerequisites: C or better in ZOOL 2403 or 2404; NS 3310; and either NS 3302, NS 3402, or CHEM 3310.
 Nutritional assessment and oral, enteral, and parenteral nutritional support.
 Pathophysiology, medical management, nutritional assessment, and nutritional therapy as they relate to protein energy malnutrition; trauma; obesity; diabetes mellitus; and endocrine, pancreatic, and gallbladder disorders.
-F, S .
+F, S.

 4341.
 Medical Nutritional Therapy II (3).
 Prerequisites: C or better in NS 3310, 4220, 4340; and either ZOOL 2403 or 2404.
 Pathophysiology, medical management, nutritional assessment, and nutritional therapy as they relate to disorders of the hepatic, gastrointestinal, cardiovascular, hematopoietic, immune, renal, and pulmonary systems; cancer; diseases of childhood; and pregnancy.
 S.

 4350.
 Emerging Issues in Food Science and Nutrition (3).
-Prerequisites: C or better in NS 1410 or 2420 and 3340; senior standing.
+Prerequisites: C or better in NS 1410 and 3340; senior standing.
 Readings, discussion, and analysis of trends and developments in food science and nutrition.
 (Writing Intensive) F, S.

 5000.
 Independent Study in Nutrition (V1-6).
 Independent study in nutrition.
 May be repeated for credit.